-Packet routing involves the transmission of packets through intelligent switches (called routers) that analyze the destination address of the packet and determine a path that will help the packet travel towards its destination.
+Packet routing involves the transmission of packets through intelligent switches called routers) that analyze the destination address of the packet and determine a path that will help the packet travel towards its destination.
 Routers learn from each other about the best routes for them to select when forwarding packets towards their destination (usually paths to other routers).
 Routers regularly broadcast their connection information to near- by routers and they listen for connection information from connected routers.
 From this information, routers build information tables (called routing tables) that help them to determine the best path for them to for- ward each packet to.
 Routers may forward packets towards their destination simply based on their destination address or they may look at some descriptive information about the packet.
-Figure 2.3 shows how blocks of data are divided into small packet sizes that can be sent through the Internet.
-After the data is divided into packets (envelopes shown in this example), a destination address along with some description about the contents is added to each packet (called in the packet header).
-As the packet enters into the Internet (routing boxes shown in this diagram), each router reviews the destination address in its routing table and determines which paths it can send the packet to so it will move further towards its destination.
-If a current path is busy or unavailable (such as shown for packet #3), the router can forward the packets to other routers that can forward the packet towards its destination.
-This example shows that because some packets will travel through different paths, packets may arrive out of sequence at their destination.
-When the packets arrive at their destination, they can be reassembled into proper order using the packet sequence number.
+Figure 2.3 shows how blocks of data are divided into small packet sizes that can sent through the Internet.
+After the data is divided into packets (envelopes shown in example), a destination address along with some description about the contents is bled to each packet (called in the packet header).
+As the packet enters into the Internet boxes shown in this diagram), each router reviews the destination address in its studied to each determines which paths it can send the packet to so it will move internet towards its destination.
+If a current path is busy or unavailable (such as shown in packet #3), the router can forward the packets to other routers that can forward the packet towards its destination.
+This example shows that because some packets will through different paths, packets may arrive out of sequence at their destination.